mattiasnordqvist/FartingUnicorn/README.md

 ✅ The `Option`-type
 ✅ Create `JsonElement to Type`-Mapper
 ✅ Custom converters for Mapper
-❔ Verify mapper works well with Enums
-⭕ Add support for records
+✅ Verify mapper works well with Enums (included a CustomConverter for EnumsAsStrings ⭕ Add support for records
 ⭕ Better documentation and validation/exceptions on usage of invalid types.
 Like, are we expecting an empty constructor?
 Do we support `Option<Nullable<T>>`?
 ⭕ Case insensitivity please